Genetic Fact Sheets for Parents

 With prompt and careful treatment, children who have shown symptoms of 3MCC deficiency have a good chance to live healthy lives with typical growth and development.

 Even with treatment, some children still have repeated bouts of metabolic crisis.
-This can cause brain damage and may lead to life-long learning problems or mental retardation.
+This can cause brain damage and may lead to life-long learning problems or intellectual disabilities.

 What causes the 3MCC enzyme to be absent or not working correctly?